varajala/java-cmd/README.md

 A simple command line interpreter made with Java.

-## Building and Running:
+## Building and running with Maven:

-Build with Maven:
+Compilation:

     mvn compile